dr-houjian/DSet-DP/README.md

 # DSet-DP
-Code of the DSet-DP algorithm proposed in the paper "Towards Parameter-Free Clustering for Real-World Data", published in PR 2023.
 This is the code of the DSet-DP clustering algorithm proposed in

 Jian Hou, Huaqiang Yuan, Marcello Pelillo.
 Towards Parameter-Free Clustering for Real-World Data.
 Pattern Recognition, vol. 134, 2023.